Agios-Coptic-Calendar/Backend/DOCS.md

     * updated - The date the icon was last updated

 ### Stories
-A story is a narrative of a particular saint or ocassion.
+A story is a narrative of a particular saint or occasion.
 It has the following properties:

     * created - The date the story was created,
     * highlights - A list of highlights from the story,